whomwah/rqrcode_core/README.md

 `rqrcode_core` is a library for encoding QR Codes in pure Ruby.
 It has a simple interface with all the standard qrcode options.
 It was originally adapted in 2008 from a Javascript library by [Kazuhiko Arase](https://github.com/kazuhikoarase).

-Features:
+Features:q

 * `rqrcode_core` is a Ruby only library.
 It requires no native libraries.
 Just Ruby!
 * It is an encoding library.
 You can't decode QR Codes with it.
-* The interface is simple and assumes you just want to encode a string into a QR Code.
+* The interface is simple and assumes you just want to encode a string into a QR Code, but also allows for encoding multiple segments.
 * QR Code is trademarked by Denso Wave inc.

 `rqrcode_core` is the basis of the popular `rqrcode` gem [https://github.com/whomwah/rqrcode].
 This gem allows you to generate different renderings of your QR Code, including `png`, `svg` and `ansi`.